Address: Tierp Arena, Arenavägen 10, 815 23 Tierp, Sweden

 The circuit is easy to reach, being located a short distance away from the main E4 highway from Stockholm.
 Take exit 193 at Tierp and follow Route 292 towards Söderfors.
 After a short distance, turn left at the crossroads and take the road signposted for Uppsala.
 After another short drive, the circuit entrance will be on your right.

-Find the best hotel and flight deals near to Tierp Arena:
+Find the best hotel and room deals near to Tierp Arena: